Tom Lees: Sheffield Wednesday

 Lees signed for Leeds' Championship rivals Sheffield Wednesday on 31 July 2014 on a three-year contract for an undisclosed fee.
 After his first season he would extend his stay until 2019, and a year after that would sign a much larger contract keeping him at the club until the summer of 2021.

 On 24 April 2021, Lees would be stretchered off in a game against Middlesbrough after landing awkwardly on his ankle, which resulted in him being ruled out for the remaining two games of the season with ligament damage.
 This would eventually be his last game for the club, as on 20 May 2021 it was announced that he would leave Sheffield Wednesday at the end of the season, following the expiry of his contract.

 Huddersfield Town

 Lees signed for Huddersfield Town following his departure from Sheffield Wednesday on a 2-year contract, officially joining the club on 1 August 2021.
 He was part of the side that reached the 2022 EFL Championship play-offs Final.

+Lees departed the club upon the expiration of his contract at the end of the 2024–25 season.

+Peterborough United

+On 16 August 2025, Lees signed for Peterborough United.